hampusn/vscode-sitevision-snippets/README.md

 # SiteVision snippets for VSCode

-Contains snippets for developing WebApps and RESTApps in [SiteVision][sitevision].
+Contains snippets for developing WebApps, RESTApps and script modules in [SiteVision][sitevision].

 ## Installation